atrauzzi/protoculture/readme.md

 ### In Detail
-While the layering Protoculture provides has similar if not identical siblings across other languages and frameworks, its big advantage is in how all of it is tied together.
+While the layering Protoculture provides has similar if not identical siblings across other languages and frameworks, its big advantage is in how everything is tied together.
 In that sense, Protoculture is not a full framework, but an application framework.

 Protoculture builds upon the standard ES Promise APIs.
 While Protoculture is authored in TypeScript, you can definitely